mr-vinn/gitlabhq/README.md

 Gitlab's objects, and your application can use web and system hooks to respond to Gitlab's events.
 You can interact with Gitlab in the same ways when you use it as a mountable engine, but doing so means that you only deal with a single application and database.
-Deploying with the Gitlab engine is the same as with Gitlab itself,
+You can also customize Gitlab more deeply by overriding default behavior, or by modifying Gitlab's views (without having to maintain a fork of its source code).

 See my gitlab-engine-examples project for some simple apps that build functionality on top of Gitlab.

-## Maintenance Process
+## Engine Maintenance Process

 The master branch of this project pulls from the master branch of Gitlab's Github [repository](https://github.com/gitlabhq/gitlabhq.git).
 This README is the only file that diverges from upstream.
-Commits from upstream are merged whenever Gitlab releases a new stable version, using the merge base between the upstream master and the latest x-x-stable branch.
+Commits from upstream are merged whenever Gitlab releases a new stable version, using the merge base between the upstream master and the latest upstream x-x-stable branch.

 The `namespace` branch is functionally identical to the official Gitlab app, but Ruby classes and view files are moved into a namespaced directory tree.